youwen5/web/routes/+about.typ

 #dropcap[
   W#smallcaps[elcome] to my hypertext garden on the World Wide Web.
 There are many like it---but this one is mine.
-I’m Youwen, and I
+I'm Youwen, and I
   #link("/software/epilogue")[designed this website] myself, by hand, down to
   the last pixel of margin in paragraph headings.
 Amongst its pages are a mosaic of scattered thoughts, notes, essays, and fragments of my life.